fortrabbit/help/docs/403-errors.md

 ### Wrong root path

 With certain CMS and frameworks we pre-populate the root path.
-So depending in your choice when creating the App, something might not be configured correctly Check the [root path](/app#toc-root-path) of your App.
+So depending in your choice when creating the App, something might not be configured correctly.
+Check the [root path](/app#toc-root-path) of your App.

 ### .htaccess problems

-Issues with `.htaccess`- Check your [`.htaccess` file](/htaccess), maybe it is missing
+Sometimes 403 errors are caused by issues with `.htaccess`.
+Check your `.htaccess` file, or maybe the file missing.
+See our [.htaccess help](/htaccess).

 ### File permissions

-* Wrong permissions - Check your file permissions
+ Wrong permissions - Check your file permissions

 ### DNS issues